Jenna Dewan Keeps ‘Gushing About How Amazing Her Relationship’ With Boyfriend Steve Kazee Is

 Jenna Dewan has total heart eyes for the new man in her life — Steve Kazee.

 Since her split from husband Channing Tatum, Dewan has slowly dipped her feet back into the dating pool and is very happy with her new relationship.
-A source tells People that Jenna is really happy with Kazee and she loves the way that he is with her daughter, 5-year-old Everly.
+A source tells People that Jenna is really happy with Kazee and she loves the way he is with her daughter, 5-year-old Everly.
 The trio was spotted walking through West Hollywood this past weekend and looked as happy as can be.

 “Jenna is gushing about how amazing her relationship with Steve is,” a source dished.

-The couple has been linked since October and have spent a number of events together including Valentine’s Day and Dewan’s December birthday.
+The couple has been linked since October and has spent a number of events together, including Valentine’s Day and Dewan’s December birthday.
 Though she is still co-parenting with ex Channing Tatum, an insider reveals that she is ready to move on with her life.
 And the same goes for Channing Tatum.
 As fans know, Tatum has been dating singer Jessie J and just like Dewan’s relationship with Kazee, their relationship also seems to be heating up.

 As The Inquisitr recently shared, the two could even be looking to start a family together sometime in the near future.
 An insider shared that Jessie feels as though her biological clock is ticking “loudly,” and she would love to start a family with Channing sooner rather than later.
 After being diagnosed with an unnamed illness, Jessie opened up to fans about doctors telling her that she wouldn’t be able to have kids.